karunakarrao/DevOps/Terraform/Terraform Basics.md

 .terraform.lock.hcl     --> lock file for terraform setup terraform.tfstate   --> post `terraform appply`
-.terraform.tfstate.lock.info --> while testing `terraform plan` and `terraform apply`, it creates and deletes it.
+.terraform.tfstate.lock.info --> while testing `terraform plan` and `terraform apply`, it creates and deletes it. terrform.tfstate.d     --> while working with workspace it creates this folder structure to store the state file.

 Q. Files and its purpose
 -------------------------